Protected Shoreland

 Managing vegetation and development in proximity to public waters.

-The shorelands of New Hampshire are among the state’s most valuable and fragile natural resources.
-The removal of vegetation in our shorelands can deteriorate water quality and affect the beauty of our landscapes.
-Fill, excavation, and construction can have similar impacts.
+New Hampshire shorelands are among the state’s most valuable and fragile natural resources.
+Removing natural vegetation from shorelands can impact water quality and affect the beauty of our landscapes.
+Fill, excavation and construction can have similar impacts.
+In New Hampshire, shorelands next to public waters are protected by state statute and rules.
+This helps ensure greater protection of property, water quality, human health, flora and fauna, and recreational opportunities.

 Work on non-tidal beaches requires permits